-The Channel Islands captured my imagination when I read Scott O’Dell’s Newbery Award-winning book, Island of the Blue Dolphins, about a Chumash girl who lived there alone after her tribe was forcibly relocated to the mainland in the mid-1800s.
+The Channel Islands captured my imagination during fifth grade, when I read Scott O’Dell’s Newbery Award-winning book, Island of the Blue Dolphins.
+The novel was about a Chumash girl who lived alone on one of the islands after her tribe was forcibly relocated to the mainland in the mid-1800s.

-- Hiking: There are 16 hikes of varying lengths and difficulty on the 24-mile long island (partly owned by the Nature Conservancy)
+- Hiking: There are 16 hikes of varying lengths and difficulty on the 24-mile long island, which is partly owned by the Nature Conservancy.

-- Swimming: Beach access is at Scorpion Anchorage, Smuggler’s Cove, Prisoners Harbor
+- Swimming: Beach access is at Scorpion Anchorage, Smuggler’s Cove, and Prisoners Harbor

-- Camping: There’s a campground near Scorpion Anchorage)
+- Camping: There’s a campground near Scorpion Anchorage on Santa Cruz).

-- Birdwatching: The endemic Island Scrub Jay lives nowhere else on the planet
+- Birdwatching: The endemic Island Scrub Jay here lives nowhere else on the planet.

 My group’s guides, Clay and Matt, asked the boat to drop us off at a lovely area a little west of Prisoners Harbor off Nature Conservancy land.
 They instructed us on safety, gave us paddling tips, and helped us suit up.
 Then off we went, paddling among the jagged shoreline and kelp forests around Santa Cruz.

 The ocean was calm, and it wasn’t hard to approach the rock cliffs for up-close views of rocks crusted with starfish, barnacles, and limpets.
 Cliff pointed out the bright-orange garibaldi, California’s state fish.
 I never got a close look, but its color shone brilliantly from the water.